 The Four Styles

 Often overlooked, the hiking sandal is perfect for short schleps and easy excursions.
 They’re especially valuable on trails that cross rivers and streams or conclude on a sandy beach.
 The hiking sandal has a supportive sole but is open on the sides and top.
-We recommend investing in a pair for our gay tours where hiking isn’t the primary activity, rather an added excursion such as our Galapagos Gay Cruise or The Peruvian Amazon & Machu Picchu tours.
+We recommend investing in a pair for our gay tours where hiking isn’t the primary activity, but rather an added excursion such as our Galapagos Gay Cruise or The Peruvian Amazon & Machu Picchu tours.

 Light in weight and low on the ankle, hiking shoes are excellent for day-to-day treks lasting 1 to 4 hours.
 They are ideal for flat, hilly and semi-rugged terrains with only a light day pack.
 Some of our travellers wear hiking shoes during city tours as well, giving their ankles, calves and hamstrings a little extra support.
 We recommend Hiking Shoes for our Iceland Pride Adventure.